-From pervious versions of CA 2E, the following changes were made to the way scripts are stored as a result of the implementation of UDM support:
+From versions of Web Option prior to r8.5, the following changes were made to the way scripts are stored as a result of the implementation of UDM support:

 - 1. All users on the system have their own members in YSCRIPT.
 The members can contain multiple scripts.
 Any script that a user creates is stored in this member. - 2.
 A default member called DEFAULT also exists in YSCRIPT.
 This member can contain multiple scripts and allows the users to add scripts only manually.
 The scripts contained in this member are available to all users for running.
 Users cannot edit scripts in the DEFAULT member.
 If a user selects any of these scripts for the Delete or Edit option, the action is ignored.
 However, you can copy these scripts between the DEFAULT and user-specific members for editing purposes.